 Modes: AirFry, Convection Bake, Convection Broil, Bake, Broil, Warm, Toast

 Smart features: None

 If you can’t live without a toaster oven, but also want an air fryer for extra-crispy foods, consider the multitasking Cuisinart Air Fryer Toaster Oven.
 It only takes up the space of one appliance, but gives you the functionality of several.
+Its only downside is that it’s not good at baking, so if you’re looking for a toaster oven for cakes and cookies, this isn’t the choice for you.
 While it is pricier than many air fryers, it’s a bargain for what you get.
 Clad in stainless steel, this is one nice-looking product and with dial controls, it’s easy to use.

 That said, it’s not without its drawbacks, which include the exterior getting overly hot to the touch and the fact that the accessories are not dishwasher safe.
 Read on for the full Cuisinart Air Fryer Toaster Oven review.

 Cuisinart Air Fryer Toaster Oven review: Price and availability